solarwinds/solarwinds-apm-ruby/README.md

 We welcome you to send us PRs.
 We also humbly request that any new instrumentation submissions have corresponding tests that accompany them.
 This way we don't break any of your additions when we (and others) make changes after the fact.

-If at any time, you have a question, you can reach us through our [support portal](https://support.tv.appneta.com) or on our IRC channel #tracelytics on freenode.
+If at any time, you have a question, you can reach us through our [support portal](https://support.tv.appneta.com) or on our IRC channel #appneta on freenode.

 ## Layout of the Gem